 Why say circle [sIrkl], if we say cat [kæ:t]?

 The thing here is about saying the US Great Seal Annuit coeptis according to classic Latin and knowing what and why, not only repeating memorized pronunciation.

 Ancient Latin had a sound that modern English hardly has, written as [ts] in many phonetic scripts.
 We may try to produce it, saying [s] and closing on the hard palate as for [t].

 It was the Amber Road to bring the Latin influence.
 We can compare kwota [kvota] in Polish, квота [kvota] in Russian, and Quote [kvote] in German.
-French native phonology generally would discard [v] within syllables, and has shaped quota as [ko:ta:].
+French phonology generally would discard [v] within syllables, and has shaped quota as [ko:ta:].

 Ancient trade communication was mostly spoken.
 Italians, more familiar with written Latin, have developed [kwota], let us yet mind that Italian is not “a modern Latin”, however it has [ts] in cena, and [k] in costo.

 In Latin, the letter c stood for the speech sound [ts] — or [c], in phonetic scripts for Slavic languages — before front vowels.
 Back vowels and all non-vowels brought about the speech sound [k].

 We can be back with circles and cats.
 Modern English words that derive from Latin sound the letter c as [s] before front vowels, and as [k], before back vowels and all non-vowels.

 Latin also had digraphs.
 We can see one in the word cœptis.
-In speech, it made the sound [e], therefore the c before it resulted in [ts].
+In speech, the digraph made the sound [e], therefore the c before it resulted in [ts].

 Square Roman capitals were a style for ceremonious and official presentations of text.
 The Great Seal motto would look as here, in the style.

 E PLVRIBVS VNVM

 NOVVS ORDO SECLORVM

 Latin had a specialty about the letter shapes and sounds u and v.
 For example, we can see the letter u in the word language.
 The Latin word was lingua, and the way to say it was [lIηgva], as a low vowel followed.
 The nominative decided for all declension.
 We may compare cuius [kuIus].

 Handwritten, the motto would look as